uwla/vue-form-builder/README.md

 ### Props

- he only required property is `fields`.
+The only required property is `fields`.

 | name                 | type    | default | description                                             |
 | -------------------- | ------- | ------- | ------------------------------------------------------- |